sgefant/android_device_lenovo_kai/README.md

 This is aosp for Lenovo Ideatab A2109A (kai)

-ToDo: At least wifi, camera and usb storage.
+ToDo: Camera, sound, gps, hdmi, most of bluetooth, wifi-direct

-Who knows what else (sound, gps, bluetooth, hdmi, ...)
+Who knows what else

+Working:
+EGL, wifi, sending files with bluetooth, playing some videos

+Thanks to:
+superhansi
+gmarkall
+kahlo007